Yousufjoy/Wedding_Event_Management/README.md

 -Login and Registration:

-Our website offers secure login and registration options.
+This website offers secure login and registration options.
 Users can easily create accounts.

 -Access Control: